 While entropy has to do with heat, it actually talks about the amount of order in a system and the fact that you cannot go back to order from a chaotic arrangement (broken cup) without expending energy

-Thinking about this a little deep, if we consider the systems and integrations we build then there is a state where they are in perfect order and with each transaction integrated solutions move towards chaos (or disorder)
+If we consider the systems and integrations we build then there is a state where they are in perfect order and with each transaction integrated solutions move towards chaos (or disorder)

 Fun Experiment: Try doing this with post-it notes and 2 / more kids as the nodes – ask one child to tell the other to do something and pass the notes as information etc. Things will get chaotic over time!